 Faculty Development in International Business (FDIB) - Spanish Workshop: June 4-9, 2017

 Conducted concurrently with the annual FDIB International Business Seminar Series (see Faculty Development), this workshop instructs high school and university-level Spanish instructors on techniques and strategies for teaching Business Spanish to their students.
 The program fee is $950 for college-level instructors with a limited number of CIBER scholarships of $500 each available to the first 10 confirmed applicants; the fee is only $100 for the week-long program for High School instructors of Spanish.
-To register for the program, please click on the following link: REGISTER.
 For more information please, contact Mike Shealy, CIBER Director.

 For more information concerning all CIBER Business Language Programs, please visit CIBERweb.